Why people are more likely to get sick in winter

 Find out what you can do to reduce your risk for colds and other infections in the colder months.

 You may have heard that you can get sick from going outside without a hat during winter.
 More people do tend to get sick during colder months.
 But it is not directly due to the weather.
 Chilly weather causes more people to stay indoors more often.
 And being inside around other people make it easier for viruses or other germs to spread.
-This is especially true if you are in a crowded room with closed window or doors where there is not as much ventillation or air flow.
+This is especially true if you are in a crowded room with closed window or doors where there is not as much ventilation or air flow.

 Taking these steps can help you avoid colds, the flu, and other germs when it is cold outside:

-Wear a mask.
 Keeping a well-fitting mask over your nose and mouth in indoor public spaces protects you and others from colds, the flu, COVID and other respiratory infections.

-Socially distance.
 Stay at least 6 feet away from people who are sick.
 Putting some distance between you and others—that means no hugging, kissing, or handshakes—may help cut your risk for colds, the flu, COVID, and other infections.

-Avoid crowds and poorly ventilated places.
 Going to restaurants, bars, video game arcades, gyms, and other crowded places may increase your risk for exposure to germs.
 These places are often crowded and windows may not be open during winter.

-Wash your hands.
 When you wash, any germs you pick up go down the drain instead of sticking to surfaces for other people to pick up.
 Wash your hands before preparing food and eating, after coughing or sneezing, after shaking hands or being in public places, and after using the bathroom (including at home).

-Don’t touch your face.
 Germs on your hands can get into your eyes, nose, and mouth when you touch your face.
 Wash your hands well and often with soap and water.

 When you do sneeze or cough, do it into your mask, cover your mouth with a tissue, or use the crook of your elbow.
 If you do sneeze into your hands, wash them right away or use hand sanitizer.